orlandocloss/YOLOV4-Inference-Code-With-Masking/README.md

 # Simple Inference Scripts for YOLO with OpenCV (With Mask Output Option)

-I forked a YOLOv4 inference script from erentknn for both video and image files, easy to use and not complicated.
+I forked a YOLOv4 inference script from 'erentknn' for both video and image files, easy to use and not complicated.

 The edits in this fork add a 'mask_output' cropping the labels onto a black background.